The Neonatal Intensive Care Unit (NICU)

 Respiratory therapist.
 This is a person with special training in giving respiratory support.
 This includes managing breathing machines and oxygen.

 Physical, occupational, and speech therapists.
 These types of therapists make sure a baby is developing well.
 They also help with care, including positioning and soothing methods.
 Speech therapists help babies learn to eat by mouth.

 Dietitians.
 Dietitians ensure the babies are growing well and getting good nutrition.
 They watch your baby's intake of calories, protein, vitamins, and minerals.

 Lactation consultants.
 These are healthcare providers with extra training and certification in helping women and babies breastfeed.
 They can help with pumping, maintaining milk supply, and starting and continuing breastfeeding.

 Pharmacists.
-Pharmacists help in the NICU by assisting the care providers choose the best medicines.
+Pharmacists help the care providers in the NICU choose the best medicines.
 They check medicine doses and levels.
 They keep the team aware of possible side effects and monitoring that may be needed.